 If stress causes you to lose sleep, eat junk food, drink too much alcohol, or smoke cigarettes to relax, these are contributing to your free radical load.

-2. Stress makes you forgetful and emotional.
+2. Chronic stress makes you forgetful and emotional.

 Misplaced keys and forgotten appointments have you scrambling, further adding to your stress.